What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 What is long COVID, and is my child at risk?

 Children who contract COVID-19 may be at risk of long COVID.
 Symptoms associated with long COVID can vary widely, from cardiovascular symptoms like heart palpitations to difficulty breathing and excessive fatigue and can include difficulty concentrating or other psychological symptoms.
-Long COVID symptoms can occur even if the initial COVID illness is not severe and can last for months or even a year.
+Long COVID symptoms can occur even if the initial COVID illness is not severe and can last for months or even longer.
 Scientists are still working to understand long COVID.

 What about immunocompromised children?